Sandra Christie Sculpture |

 Ashwillow 2007

-A block of resin was cast in a round bowl, then cut into pieces.
-The sections were then built up into a single structure, approximately 20cm high, which includes curves and angles in a balanced form.
+A block of resin was cast in a round bowl, and cut into pieces, before being built up into a single structure, approximately 20cm high, which includes curves and angles in a balanced form.

 Ten Pillars 2008